Web Application Penetration Testing for a European Bank

 The Customer is a European bank with $300+ mln in total assets and more than 40 national branches.
 The bank provides a whole spectrum of banking services for private and corporate customers.

-The bank sought for penetration testing services to evaluate the overall security of certain web applications and check up how protected their customers’ sensitive information was.
+The bank sought for a penetration testing provider to evaluate the overall security of certain web applications and check whether their customers’ sensitive information was properly protected.
 The bank turned to ScienceSoft’s experts who had carried out projects on information security, fraud protection and penetration testing for banks with a world-known reputation.
 ScienceSoft was requested to test web applications that allowed the bank’s customers to use popular banking services, therefore implied processing and storing of personal information (e.g., payment card numbers, transaction details, phone numbers and more).

 To carry out high-quality, comprehensive testing of the web applications, ScienceSoft’s penetration testers used the OWASP Top 10 methodology.
 This methodology allows for identifying the most critical security flaws of web applications, as well as provides a detailed guidance on how to eliminate detected vulnerabilities.
 To ensure accurate results, ScienceSoft’s team used both manual and automated testing tools and techniques.